Must be tough spending all those years believing in something that turned out to be a lie.

 After intermission things took a turn towards the dramatic in Fog Lights, written by Annahis Basmadjian and directed by Jenna Newton.
 The drama featured an ensemble cast of Janet Glassford, Ed Fong, Allyson Fournier, CJ McGillivray and Adam Tatelman.
 Fog Lights tells the story of a depressed young women who is in desperate need of something uplifting.
 On her journey she enters the strange home of a curious man with an unheard of profession.
 His intentions are good but things are never what they seem.

-Pictured from left to right: CJ McGillivray, Simon MacIntyre and Jeremy O’Driscoll
+Photo from Brave New Play Rites featuring cast members CJ McGillivray, Simon MacIntyre and Jeremy O’Driscoll.